MiSTer-devel/Downloader_MiSTer/README.md

 *Custom Databases* give users the ability to download [more file collections](docs/custom-databases.md).

+NOTE: If you manually add custom databases, you might want to make sure that you also have a [distribution_mister] section.
+That way you'll still be downloading the content from [MiSTer Distribution](https://github.com/MiSTer-devel/Distribution_MiSTer) together with the content from the custom database/s that you introduced.

 ### Supporters+ shout-out!

 Antonio Villena, atrac17, Hard Rich, and MiSTerFPGA.co.uk